Citizens for Democracy - Ciudadanos para la Democracia (CPD)

 In a final sentence in which the Judge appears emotional and confused, the High Court of Baleares decides that the British Fellow acted badly by refusing to pay his Mallorquin lawyer without even having had the "luxury" of receiving a final bill, or even a proforma invoice, and yet later goes on to say that the client "acted correctly following a lawyers advice" not to pay his ex lawyer until an invoice (proforma) was issued!
 Although the client "won" the appeal against the lawyer, the Mallorquin Magistrate uses his powers to refuse the return of thousands of euros in costs suffered by the British citizen, giving no reason for not awarding costs!
 It is corrupt and incomptent judges like this that ruin trust between nations.

 His "Ilumininated" Magistrate Sir Eduardo Calderon Susin, who signed the sentence, claimed that "the accused believes only himself to be assisted by reason and has made an endless list of excuses that fail to justify his refusal to pay his lawyer, distrusting everyone and looking for legal support, believing himself to be the victim of constant harassment... and certainly this Court will not get into that dialectic to discuss the behaviour of his lawyer, Mr. Ramis!"

 The very fact that under EU and even Spanish Consumer law a client has the right to a final and detailed bill, and the right to dispute that bill, seems to be of little interest to Don.
-Dr. Eduardo Calderon Susin, who it seems would have prefered to send that damned Colclough straight to a Spanish prison cell for the next 3-years, that is if it hadn t been for that darn European Human Rights Court, who just wouldn t have allowed it!
+Dr. Eduardo Calderon Susin, who it seems would have prefered to send that damned British client straight to a Spanish prison cell for the next 3-years, that is if it hadn t been for that darn European Human Rights Court, who just wouldn t have allowed it!